Categories

 The Body Ecology Diet Yeast infection

-The menu ideas listed below assume that you eat turkey as your main dish; if you are vegetarian than you will want to improvise.
-Most of what is here is fine for stage 1, unless marked with an (*).
+The menu ideas below assume you eat turkey as your main dish; if you are vegetarian than you will want to improvise.
+Most of what is here is fine for stage 1 of The Body Ecology Diet, unless marked with an (*).

 Beverages